pereorga/pccd/README.md

 # Paremiologia catalana comparada digital (PCCD)

 This is the source code of [Paremiologia catalana comparada digital](https://pccd.dites.cat/).
-Please visit
-<https://pccd.dites.cat> website and its [credits](https://pccd.dites.cat/credits) page for more information.

 Note: The PCCD database and the media files are covered by different terms and are not distributed with this repository.